SmartDataAnalytics/BioKEEN/README.rst

 BioKEEN |build|
 ===============
-BioKEEN is a package for training and evaluating biological knowledge graph embeddings built on `PyKEEN <https://github.com/SmartDataAnalytics/PyKEEN>`_.
+BioKEEN (Biological KnowlEdge EmbeddiNgs) is a package for training and evaluating biological knowledge graph embeddings built on
+`PyKEEN <https://github.com/SmartDataAnalytics/PyKEEN>`_.

 **Currently, the framework is under heavy development.**